Yawata no Yabushirazu – Ichikawa, Japan - Atlas Obscura

 Yawata no Yabushirazu

-Nestled in an unassuming residential area, this "forbidden forest" is rumored to spirit away those who dare to enter.
+Nestled in an unassuming residential area, this "forbidden forest" is rumored to spirit away those who dare enter it.

 The forest of Yawata is infamous in Japan, so much that its full name—Yawata no Yabushirazu—has become synonymous with mazes, later evolving into an idiom meaning “to get lost.”
 Even today, entry into the forest is strictly forbidden and an eerie atmosphere surrounds it.
 Although the forest is often sited as a haunted spot, it’s not ghosts that make this place spooky, but something else.